google-github-actions/analyze-code-security-scc/README.md

 ## Outputs

--   `iac_scan_result`: Security Scan Result.
+-   `iac_scan_result`: The result of the security scan.
 One of:

-    1.  `passed` - no violations found or the `failure_criteria` was not satisfied.
+    1.  `passed` - No violations were found or the `failure_criteria` was not satisfied.
-    2.  `failed` - `failure_criteria` was satisfied.
+    2.  `failed` - The `failure_criteria` was satisfied.
-    3.  `error` - Action ran into execution error, generally due to misconfiguration or invalid credentials.
+    3.  `error` - The action ran into an execution error, generally due to a misconfiguration or invalid credentials.

--   `iac_scan_result_sarif_path`: Path for the SARIF Report file.
-This is only available when violations are found in the scan file.
+-   `iac_scan_result_sarif_path`: The path for the SARIF report file.
+This file is only available when violations are found in the scan file.

 ## Authorization

 Use [google-github-actions/auth](https://github.com/google-github-actions/auth)
 to authenticate the action.
-You can use [Workload Identity Federation][wif] or traditional [Service Account Key JSON][sa] authentication.
+You can use [Workload Identity Federation][wif] or traditional [Service Account Key JSON][sa] for authentication.

 ```yaml
 jobs: